 If you have a large number of shares from your employer, you may not want to sell older shares that have accumulated over the years.
 But when a restricted stock unit (RSU) time (for example, you're retiring next year and will be in a lower tax bracket), options can be a great tool.
 Collar strategies limit the upside return but also protect on the downside.
 Covered calls allow you to pocket a premium in return for being willing to sell the stock at a specified higher price in the future.
-These them in a Qualified Opportunity Zone fund or property, you're allowed to defer your capital gains to a later date, receive a 10% increase in your cost basis, and enjoy tax-free growth on the O.Z. investment itself.
-There are many rules, deadlines, and requirements to make this strategy work, so we encourage clients to seek professional tax advice on the particulars of their situation.
+These vests, you have to pay ordinary income taxes on the value of the shares received.
+At that moment, there is no capital gain or loss on the stock.
+The cost basis is equivalent to the value you had to recognize for tax purposes.
+This is a good time to sell shares if you are trying to reduce your holding without additional taxes.